surifirstpin/biplus_documentation/version.3/Reports.md

 To carry out Multi-level grouping on the data extracted.
 Select group option for 2 dimension fields in field drop down list.

-> For Example : Here in below image we areapplying grouop options to **17.**  To find the specific field value from the data extracted click on **Find** in the  field drop down.
+> For Example : Here in below image we are applying group options to two dimension fields Stationcode and order_attendant_ID **17.**  To find the specific field value from the data extracted click on **Find** in the  field drop down.